etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 - The address or Octez client alias of your baker account
 - The address of the Etherlink kernel or security governance contract
 - `"yea"`, `"nay"`, or `"pass"`, including the double quotes

+The command does not need the hash of the kernel because only one kernel can be in the Promotion period at a time, so the options are to vote for or against that kernel or to abstain by voting "pass."

 ### Triggering upgrades